ourchurchtoo/website/src/posts/2021-06-14-youth-group-as-a-sacred-space.md

   - community
   - mission
 category: Article
+short_description: Deli talks about youth work and how the church can foster growth in youth.
 ---
 **Trigger Warning: This piece talks about abuse and trauma.
 Although there is no graphic description of events, please read cautiously.**